-The value-in-use calculations have used pre-tax cash flow projections forecast based on the budget approved by the Board for the year ending 31 December 2022.
+The value-in-use calculations have used pre-tax cash flow projections forecast based on the budget approved by the Board for the year ending 31 December 2023.
 The key assumptions used in the cash flow projections were:

 Short-term forecasts: Assumptions have been made about the short-term forecasts, used in the impairment assessment.
-The budget for 2022 was based on 2021 forecast results with presumed growth of 2.5%.
+The budget for 2023 was based on 2022 forecast results with adjustments made for input and wage inflation and sales price increases.

-Growth rate: An estimated growth rate of 1% (2020: 1%) reflecting the mature nature of the market in which the cash-generating units operate.
+Growth rate: An estimated growth rate of 1% (2021: 1%) reflecting the mature nature of the market in which the cash-generating units operate.

-Discount rate: The cash flows have then been discounted using a pre-tax rate of 12.5% (2020:10%).
+Discount rate: The cash flows have then been discounted using a pre-tax rate of 12.5% (2021:12.5%).
 The CGUs in different European countries operate under similar economic and political conditions with no different significant risks associated with any particular area and no exchange control risks.
 In addition, the nature of products, services, production and distribution is consistent across the region.
 Accordingly, the Directors have concluded that a single discount rate is appropriate to discount future cash flows.

-Identification of CGUs: CGUs are identified based on operating cash inflows.
+Identification of CGUs: CGUs are identified based on operating cash inflows and grouped to the lowest level within the entity at which goodwill is monitored for internal management purposes.
 The degree of integration in IT, product supply and staff expertise between the component companies is also considered.
+Following a review of CGUs in the year it was felt appropriate to combine two CGUs and the Ansul CGU group into a single Ansul CGU group, to better reflect the actual operation of our business.
+The UK CGU group is unchanged.

 Sensitivity analysis: The value-in-use calculations did not indicate impairment in any goodwill.
-If the discount rate had been 5% higher there would still have been no impairment in any goodwill.
+We have considered the sensitivity of the value-in-use calculations to changes in all the assumptions and concluded that there is no reasonably possible assumption change that could result in an impairment.